Josh GibsonJoshua Gibson

 Was the myth larger than the reality?
 Not really.

 But the applause Josh Gibson received should have been louder.
-He was considered the best power hitter of his era in the Negro baseball leagues and perhaps even the majors.
+He was considered the best power hitter of his era in the Negro Leagues and perhaps even the majors.

-Gibson was born in Buena Vista, Ga.
-His father, Mark Gibson, moved his family to Pittsburgh in 1923 rather than try and continue to nurse a crop from his meager farm.
+Gibson was born on Dec.
+21, 1911, in Buena Vista, Ga.
+His father moved his family to Pittsburgh in 1923 rather than try and continue to nurse a crop from his meager farm.

 Josh’s education ended after the ninth grade.
 His introduction to organized baseball came at age 16 when he joined the Gimbels A.C.
 In 1929, the Crawford Colored Giants, a semi-pro team in Pittsburgh, convinced him to leave the Gimbels and join their squad.

 He became a professional by accident July 25, 1930 while sitting in the stands.
 When Homestead Grays catcher Buck Ewing injured his hand, Gibson was invited to replace him because his titanic home runs were already well known in Pittsburgh.

 “If someone had told me Josh hit the ball a mile, I would have believed them,” said Sam Jethroe, who starred for the Cleveland Buckeyes.

 His legendary feats with the Homestead Grays have many experts regarding Gibson as the sport’s greatest home run hitter.
 Negro Leagues statistics of the time are largely incomplete, but the legend of Gibson’s power has always been larger than life.

 The 6-1, 220-pound Gibson was nearly indestructible behind the plate.
 He occasionally played left field or third base, but never for more than a game or two.